-Our offering memorandum registered with the State of Oregon requires that the first $200,000 of owner loans be put in a non-interest bearing escrow account, supervised by an independent third party.
+Our securities registration filed with the State of Oregon requires that the first $200,000 of owner loans be put in a non-interest bearing escrow account, supervised by an independent third party.
 If we fail to raise at least $200,000 during our owner loan campaign, the escrow agent will return the money to the individual investors.
 If we raise at least $200,000, the escrow agent will release the funds to the Co-op.

 I live in the household of a Co-op owner.
 Can I make a loan?

 Only individual shareowners are eligible to make a loan to the Co-op.
 You can purchase your own share ($150) and then you can make a loan to the Co-op.

 My business is a shareowner of the Co-op.
 Can my business make a loan?